Bryan Reynolds Preview, Player Props: Pirates vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks first in MLB.
+- The pitching staff for the Braves has a collective 9.5 K/9 to lead MLB.

-- The Braves' 3.88 team ERA ranks fifth among all league pitching staffs.
+- The Braves have the fifth-ranked team ERA across all MLB pitching staffs (3.91).

-- Braves pitchers combine to give up the second-fewest home runs in baseball (150 total, 1.1 per game).
+- Braves pitchers combine to allow 152 home runs (1.1 per game), the third-fewest in the league.

-- Dodd gets the call to start for the Braves, his first of the season.
+- Winans starts for the first time this season for the Braves.

-- The 25-year-old left-hander makes his season debut and his first appearance in more than a year.
+- It's the first appearance this season for the 28-year-old righty, and his first outing in more than a year.

 © 2023 Data Skrive.
 All rights reserved.